 The back pain industry is big business.
 For people suffering chronic back pain, looking for any relief from symptoms could be costly with little results.
 Searching online is not any better.
 Gadgets, videos, expensive alternative therapies, among a few hundred more back pain solutions dominate the pages.
 Terrible back pain advice online is more about getting viewers than providing relief.
 Often having the correct treatment for low back is very complex and any single answer online will miss the mark.
 Treatment is like a dance.
 Each type of treatment is a step, but if you have the wrong steps in the wrong order, the treatment will not work, similar to a dance.

-Before you get taken for an expensive ride, it’s important to learn about the worst back pain advice online [if you have a herniated disc, read here].
+Before you get taken for an expensive, time intensive, and frustrating ride it’s important to learn about the worst back pain advice online [if you have a herniated disc, read here].

 Understanding Back Pain by the Numbers